p3r7/blog/_posts/2021-05-10-norns-community.md

 There is the eventuality of a tighter integration with _norns_ package manager (_maiden_) that may tie a tighter link between _norns_ as a platform and the community aspect of its _script_ developments.

-I would also be happy to see the wiki host more general information pages.
-It could notably steal from _awesome-monome-norns_ a list of engines and reusable Lua libs.
+I would also be happy to see the wiki host more general information pages. ~~It could notably steal from _awesome-monome-norns_ a list of engines and reusable Lua libs.~~ (now done).

 Ultimately I would like to mark _awesome-monome-norns_ as deprecated, superseded by both the official doc and _norns.community_.